Train for a career in healthcare administration.

 With a degree in healthcare administration, there are many opportunities you can pursue.
 We are here to help you find the right one.
 After graduating from our Health Services Management program, you may have the qualifications to pursue entry-level management positions in a number of healthcare organizations including the following:

-Virginia College’s Career Services team specializes in helping new graduates prepare for the job market.
+Virginia College’s Career Development department specializes in helping new graduates prepare for the job market.
 If you need help with your resume, job interview techniques or even finding job leads, we can assist you.
 While it’s ultimately up to you to find a job, we are here to support you during the process.

 Health services management is the business aspect of operating healthcare facilities.
 It drives the behind-the-scenes administration, human resources and financial management of medical offices and is how productive and safe work environments are created and sustained.
 Organizations rely on health services management to run safely and effectively.